department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/research/2024-03-usability-testing-rd2-at/conversation-guide.md

 _\[Return to the list of vitals\]_

-- What other types of information would you expect to find on the Vitals page
+- What other types of information would you expect to find a Vitals page like this?
 - \[_Rating_\] On a scale of 1-5 with one being "not easy at all" and 5 being "very easy" what would you rate the ease of understanding your Vitals history?

 **Things to watch for:**